-Campaigners for universal access to reproductive health must contend with some of the most sensitive issues in international development.
+Campaigners for universal access to sexual and reproductive health rights must contend with some of the most sensitive issues in international development.

 One strand of opposition derives from the narrow dividing line between voluntary family planning and coercion.
 A long shadow falls from the history of over-enthusiastic birth control policy in India in the 1970s and ’80s and the one-child policy imposed by China between 1979 and 2015.

 China’s policy was explicitly coercive but claims to have averted 400 million births.
-However, a high price has been paid in the denial of human rights in family life and in the unspoken tolerance of sex-selective abortion.
+However, a high price was paid in the denial of human rights in family life and in the unspoken tolerance of sex-selective abortion.
 From 2010 to 2015, China’s birth ratio was 116 boys to 100 girls.
-The Chinese authorities themselves estimate that, by 2020, there will be 30 million more men of marriageable age than women.
+The Chinese authorities themselves estimated that, in 2020, there could be 30 million more men of marriageable age than women.
 Similar abuse is prevalent in India.

 Religious conservatism is in a position to influence population policies and does so ruthlessly.
 The Catholic Church, which claims over one billion followers, opposes all forms of contraception, despite evidence of the consequent human distress.
 In the Philippines, one in ten girls aged under 20 is a mother.